 - Information about club location, hours, facilities and contact numbers.

 Here is an excellent example of this type of website from Glofox customer Bells Gym in the UK.

 Create engaging content regularly: Content marketing has gone into overdrive in the past couple of years across all industries and fitness is no different.
 Just take a look at luxury boutique brand Equinox.
 They have established a digital magazine quality content hub called Furthermore which is run by former editors of Conde Nast.

 Now you don’t have to be on the level of Equinox, but it should give you an idea of how even seriously big fitness studio brands are taking content marketing.
 Posting high-quality content regularly can drive more traffic to your website and make you an authority on the topics of health and fitness.
 In a Hubspot study from 2018, it was found that B2C companies that blogged 11+ times per month had almost three times as much traffic as those who only blogged four to five times per month.

 It is also much cheaper to acquire leads with long term investment into content marketing.
 According to the Content Marketing Institute, content marketing generates three times as many leads than outbound marketing and costs 63% less.

 But this is only if you put the time.

 The key is to keep it simple.
-Before you publish, list out all the topics in fitness and general wellness that you are knowledgeable in and create short pieces of content around each topic.
+Before you publish, list out all the topics in fitness and general wellness that you are knowledgeable in.
+Then create short pieces of content around each topic.
 A good idea is to get at least ten pieces together before you begin.
 Then begin posting, so there is no lag in posts and gives you time to write more.

 Once you have pooled together a resource of quality written and visual content you can use, reuse and disperse this across all your platforms.
 An excellent place to begin is two blog posts a month and then build up from there.